Skip to Main Content

 2. Continue with the interview process to enter information.

-3. On the screen titled “Filing Extension Step - Extension Options,” you can either print or e-file your federal extension.
+3. On the screen titled “Filing Tax Extension Step - Extension Options,” you can either print or e-file your federal extension.
 State extensions can be printed later in the process.

 Start Free Tax Extension